tsnsoft/CppPrWorkDemos/README.md

 # CppPrWorkDemos
- Examples of practical work for RedPanda-CPP
+ Examples of the simplest console practical work for RedPanda-CPP